BRISBANE & ONLINE IN AUSTRALIA

 Reflective Supervision

 Did you become a social worker or therapist because you care deeply about people?
-Do you care beyond reducing symptoms or applying interventions, to truly understanding the person sitting in front of you: their story, their relationships, their strengths, the systems they navigate, and the ways they've adapted to survive?
+Do you care about relationally understanding the person sitting in front of you: their story, their relationships, their strengths, the systems they navigate, and the ways they've adapted to survive?

 Perhaps you're early in your career and discovering that real-life practice is far more nuanced than university prepared you for.